RedhawkSDR/SigGen/README.md

-# REDHAWK Basic Components SigGen
+# REDHAWK Basic Components rh.SigGen

 ## Description

-Contains the source and build script for the REDHAWK Basic Components SigGen.
+Contains the source and build script for the REDHAWK Basic Components rh.SigGen.
 A signal generator that creates different output signals based on its configuration.
 It contains an implementation in each of the supported languages (Python, C++, Java) as an example of a component with multiple implementations.

 ## Installation Instructions